Thinking beyond borders

 How is residency determined?

-As a general rule, a foreign citizen is treated as a nonresident for U.S. tax purposes unless he or she qualifies as a resident.
-A resident is an individual who is a lawful permanent resident of the U.S. (the “Green Card” test), or who meets the “substantial presence” test.
+As a general rule, a foreign citizen is treated as a non-resident for US tax purposes unless they qualify as a resident.
+A resident is an individual who is a lawful permanent resident of the US (the “Green Card” test), or who meets the “substantial presence” test.

-An individual who would otherwise meet the substantial presence test can be treated as nonresident if the “closer-connection” exception is met.
-Under the closer-connection exception, during the current year, the assignee must (1) be present in the U.S. for fewer than 183 days, (2) maintain a tax home in a foreign country, and (3) have a closer connection to a single foreign country in which the individual maintains a tax home than to the United States.
+An individual who would otherwise meet the substantial presence test can be treated as non-resident if the “closer-connection” exception is met.
+Under the closer-connection exception, during the current year, the assignee must (1) be present in the US for fewer than 183 days, (2) maintain a tax home in a foreign country/territory, and (3) have a closer connection to a single foreign country/territory in which the individual maintains a tax home than to the United States.
 Both the “tax home” and “closer connection” determinations are factual and are, therefore, subject to some degree of uncertainty.
 We recommend that an individual who seeks to qualify for one of these exceptions speak to a tax adviser to obtain the proper advice.

 In a limited number of situations, individuals working in the U.S. may be exempt from liability to pay U.S. tax.
 These include a limited exception for short-term business visitors (discussed below), certain treaty exemptions, and exemptions available to F, J, M, or Q visa holders paid by a foreign employer.
 In 2017, an individual whose income did not exceed the individual exemption amount of $4,050 was not required to file a U.S. tax return or pay U.S. tax.
 However, this individual exemption was suspended by a recent tax law change and is not in effect for 2018.
 As such, an individual with compensation from services performed in the United States during 2018 will be required to file a U.S. tax return and pay U.S. tax, unless an exception applies.